tinyAdapter/node-textractor/README.md

 #### Throws

+- _ReferenceError_ if Textractor process is not started
 - _ReferenceError_ if the process has not been attached
 - _SyntaxError_ if code is invalid

 ### on(event: "output", listener: (output: TextOutputObject) => void): this